Ahmedm4x/cliniqx-pro-releases/README.md

 - Full treatment history with IQD costs
 - Edit and delete patients
 - Search by name or phone number

+### 🔄 Real-Time Sync *(New in v1.0.5)*
+- Data syncs **instantly** across all devices on the same account
+- No restart or logout needed
+- Works for patients, appointments, and price list

 ### 🔐 Security & Licensing
 - Secure account system per clinic